 “We noticed that patients visiting the cancer clinic at the hospital in Abuja often walk long distances to go to the lab to have their blood drawn.
 Once they draw the blood, they have to follow up on the test results,” Egwuenu said.
 “It is so stressful.
 The oncologists told us that most of the patients who arrive in good health and endure this stress have to be admitted.”

-Another important takeaway from the session was the need to strengthen the relationship between patients, advocates, and healthcare professionals.
+“In 2024, physicians and patients need to work together not only in treatment settings but also in research and advocacy,” Bossio said.
+“Involving the patient is critical because the patient is the only person who truly understands a lung cancer diagnosis.”
 Tim Monds, the founder of the Give a Breath 5K, shared his journey following his lung cancer diagnosis and how his “therapeutic” relationships with his physicians were crucial in expanding the event and raising awareness for patient support, advocacy, and research.

 “Physicians not only guided my treatment but became crucial partners in advocacy.
 They used their expertise to inform and amplify our message, building connections and recognizing the unique skills that patients bring to the table.
 This has been essential in benefiting both physicians and patients alike,” Monds said.